What do people think about working at your company? What impression do they have?

-The benefits of a strong employer brand may be self-obvious, and you may even be convinced of its value.
+The benefits of a strong employer brand may be obvious, and you may even be convinced of its value.

 But is that making a real difference in your company?
 Most HR teams do believe in the power of an employer brand but they may not be doing much about it.

-HR leaders are concerned about it and applicants are too.
-So as an HR function, are you putting the money where your mouth is?
+HR leaders are concerned about a strong employer brand and applicants are too.
+So as an HR function, are you putting your money where your mouth is?

 That isn’t always the case, at least from a budget perspective.
 Recent research from LinkedIn says that even though HR leaders say employer branding is imperative, only eight percent of them have budget money dedicated to it.

-It may be time then to increase your resources dedicated to maintaining a positive employer brand to help expand your footprint in recruiting top-notch candidates.
+It may be time then to increase your resources dedicated to maintaining a positive employer brand to help expand your footprint for talent acquisition.